Matthew Lahey [email protected]

 What led you to plant/ replant/ revitalize your church?

 Take a moment to visualize the area you live in.
 How many gospel-centered churches can you count?
 5?
 10?
 100?
-For our neighbourhood, Kilbride Community Church (KCC) is both the only gospel-centered church and the only church for our community of 8,000-10,000.
+For our neighbourhood in Newfoundland, Kilbride Community Church (KCC) is both the only gospel-centered church and the only church for our community of 8,000-10,000.
 What’s more, if anyone were to travel 3 hours south of Kilbride, not a single biblically grounded, gospel-centered church would be found.
 For a province that has had some form of Christianity on its shores for the better part of 500 years, there are still large areas of the population that have no gospel witness.
 This is our reality.
 Added to this, my personal journey of coming to saving faith starts in this area.
 I came to faith in a town 60 minutes south of Kilbride.
 For the first 24 months, I was without gospel community, without a local church, and without a group of believers to disciple me and spur me on towards Christ.
 It wasn’t for lack of choice, but, rather, because I had no choice.
 There are no gospel-centered churches.
 It’s easier to get a drink at a bar than it is to hear the Gospel preached in our area.
 While living overseas, the Lord put it on my heart to move back home and plant a church in an area that desperately needs the Gospel.

 How have you seen God working in your church?